Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Department of Chemistry, Indian Institute of Space Science and Technology (IIST), Valiamala, Trivandrum, Kerala, India
+Senior Professor and Dean, Department of Chemistry, Indian Institute of Space Science and Technology (IIST), Trivandrum, Kerala, India

-Dr. Wilson Runcy is an assistant professor in the Department of Chemistry, St. Cyril’s College, Kerala, India.
-He obtained his PhD in chemistry from Mahatma Gandhi University, Kottayam, India.
+Dr. Wilson is an assistant professor in the Department of Chemistry, St. Cyril’s College, Kerala, India.
+He obtained his PhD in Chemistry from Mahatma Gandhi University, Kottayam, India.
 He has written several publications in international journals and conference proceedings.
-He has also co-edited a book titled “Transport Properties of Polymeric Membranes.”
+He has also co-edited two books one titled “Transport Properties of Polymeric Membranes” and the other titled “Materials for Potential EMI Shielding Applications: Processing, Properties and Current Trends” published by Elsevier.
 He has also conducted research work at Katholieke Universiteit Leuven, Belgium.
 Dr. Runcy has also almost two years of industrial experience as a junior scientist at the Corporate R&D Centre, HLL Lifecare Limited, a Government of India Enterprise, in the area of synthesis of green polymers.
 His current research interests include polymer nanocomposites for membrane applications, synthesis of biodegradable polymers for medical applications, and development of high quality EMI shielding material.

 Department of Chemistry, St. Cyrils College, Adoor, Kerala, India